tibetty/osm2geojson-lite/README.md

 Converts OSM data (XML/JSON) to GeoJSON.

-* `osm`: the OSM XML data in String, or OSM/Overpass JSON object
+* `osm`: the OSM XML data in String, or OSM/Overpass JSON as object or in String
 * `opts?`: optional, the options object, right now supports below properties/fields:
     - `completeFeature/allFeatures`:  the default value is `false`.
 When it's set to `true`, the returned geojson will include all elements that meet the specified conditions in `FeatureCollection` format; otherwise, only the bare geometry of the first `relation` element will be returned.
     - `renderTagged`: the default value is `false`.
 When it's set to `true`, the returned geojson will include all elements with tags (i.e., tagged) until `suppressWay` changes its behavior a bit; otherwise only the unreferenced ones get returned.